neuralmimicry/llm-connector/README.md

 Tuning, so that you do not need to keep setting a context for domain specific knowledge, is a goal of this project.
 This is parameterised so that the user can select the area of domain knowledge at the start of the conversation.

+Note: Crow and Asio include folders have been added to the project.

 ## Installation